 As the decrease in the beam radius further increases the strength of the Kerr lens, there may be total collapse of the beam: as the beam radius is reduced, the optical intensities become even higher, further increasing the self-focusing effect.
 This mechanism can lead to very high optical intensities which can easily destroy the optical medium (optical damage).
 Such a run-away effect can occur when the optical power is above the critical power

 Remarkably, the critical power does not depend on the original beam area.
 (A larger beam generates a weaker Kerr lens, but it is also more sensitive to lensing.)
 Only, an initially larger beam will require a longer propagation distance (for a given optical power) until it collapses.
-For silica (as used e.g. in silica fibers), the self-focusing limit in terms of peak power is of the order of 4 MW in the 1-μm wavelength region.
-No method is known for increasing the self-focusing limit of optical fibers beyond that value.
+For fused silica (as used e.g. in silica fibers), the self-focusing limit in terms of peak power is of the order of 4 MW in the 1-μm wavelength region.

 Note that the value used for the nonlinear index depends on the pulse duration.
 For shorter pulses, a somewhat lower value must be used, as there is not sufficient time for the effect of electrostriction and possibly for the delayed nonlinear response (→ Raman scattering).